ilyakava/cs344/Student Contributions/Notes/Lesson 1 - Bill Dally Interview.md

 Really its about the number of devices you can get on a chip, which is still alive and well (video is from 2015).

-Around 2005, denard scaling stopped, sclaing voltages as you scale dimensions that you make transistors at.
+Around 2005, denard scaling stopped, scaling voltages as you scale dimensions that you make transistors at.
 Stopped b/c of leakage current.
 New generation of chip, get more transistors, energy goes down, 3x perf/watt improvement.
 Now we are getting a little energy gain since we hold voltage constant.

 With CPUs today: frequency has flattened out, but you get parallelism.